tinytecher/React-Router-Api-Practice/README.md

 ## Api Practice with React Router

-Using React Router to practice using custom hooks and fetching data form various API's.
+Using React Router to practice using custom hooks and fetching data from various API's.

 Stretch Goals - Implement a backend
+Use CSS framework to add style, eg Sass / Chakra

 ### npm i

 ### `npm start`